danielg00/danielg00.github.io/_posts/2018-06-03-Extrapolative-Powers-of-Neural-Networks.md

 $\rightarrow$ Conv2d\((f=32,k=[2\times2],s=1\)) $\rightarrow$ BatchNorm1d $\rightarrow$ Maxpool&ReLU\((k=[2\times2]\))

-$\rightarrow$ Fully Connected layers dependant on output method.
+$\rightarrow$ Fully Connected layers dependent on output method.

-Where (f), (k), and (s) are the number of convolutions, their kernel size, and their stride.
+Where (f), (k), and (s) are the number of convolutions, their kernel size, and their stride, respectively.

 I used the same model throughout the experiment.
 The focus of these experiment was not to achieve state-of-the-art accuracy but to demonstrate extrapolative power, therefore the model I defined was quite basic.
 As you can see in the results below, it has quite paltry performance on MNIST.